openSUSE/news-o-o/_posts/2008-11-10-people-of-opensuse-claes-backstrom.markdown

 (none)

-With that being said, mobbles is a really fun game with a lot of potential behind [mobile spy reviews](https://trymobilespy.com/) it
+With that being said, mobbles is a really fun game with a lot of potential behind  it